The Vicar of Dibley: Episodes

+Comic Relief and Lockdown specials

 On 15 March 2013, French reprised her role as Geraldine Granger as part of her French and Saunders marathon on BBC Radio 2.
 She was interviewed by Chris Evans on his Pause for Thought section.
-The following year, the Rev’d Ms. Granger led Thought for the Day on BBC Radio 4 (29 March 2014).
+The following year, on 29 March 2014, French appeared in character as Granger on Thought for the Day on BBC Radio 4.

-There have been eight short charity TV specials: six for Comic Relief between 1997 and 2015; and a seventh in April 2020, in which French appeared on The Big Night In as part of a joint Comic Relief and Children in Need special to support those affected by COVID-19.
+There have been eight short charity TV specials: six for Comic Relief between 1997 and 2015 and a seventh in April 2020, in which French appeared on The Big Night In as part of a joint Comic Relief and Children in Need special to support those affected by COVID-19.
 Due to the COVID-19 pandemic, the segment was filmed at French's home.
-For Comic Relief 2021, Geraldine appeared in the Dibley Vicarage, later lip-synching to Juice by Lizzo, with real-life celebrity priest the Rev’d Kate Bottley.
+For Comic Relief 2021, Geraldine appeared in the Dibley vicarage, later lip-synching to "Juice" by Lizzo and appearing with the reverend Kate Bottley.

-In December 2020, a series of short 'lockdown' episodes of The Vicar of Dibley were broadcast.
-The series consisted of three short episodes followed by a compilation episode of the previous three episodes' material shown back to back, but including previously unseen material and scenes.
+In December 2020, a series of short "lockdown" episodes of The Vicar of Dibley were broadcast.
+The series consisted of three short episodes followed by a compilation episode of the previous three episodes' material shown back-to-back, but including previously unseen material and scenes.
 The style was completely different to the main series, with Geraldine and Hugo breaking the fourth wall via video messaging, talking directly to the viewers as if they were the Dibley congregation.
 The same method was used for the 2020 and 2021 Comic Relief shorts, also made and set during the Covid pandemic.

 Production

 Location and setting

-The programme is set in the fictional Oxfordshire village of Dibley.
-Some of the villagers, including Alice, Jim, and Owen, speak with slight West Country accents, as were once common in Oxfordshire but are now less common.
-The series was filmed in the Buckinghamshire village of Turville near High Wycombe, with the village's St Mary the Virgin Church doubling as Dibley's St Barnabus.
-Other television programmes and films, such as Midsomer Murders, Goodnight Mister Tom, Chitty Chitty Bang Bang, Went the Day Well?, Father Came Too!, Marple, Lewis and Foyle's War have also been filmed in the village.
+The programme is set in the fictional Oxfordshire village of Dibley, which should not be confused with the real Dibleys estate in Blewbury, South Oxfordshire.
+Some villagers, including Alice, Jim, and Owen, speak with slight West Country accents, as were once common in Oxfordshire, but are now less so.
+The series was filmed in the Buckinghamshire village of Turville, near High Wycombe, with the village's St Mary the Virgin Church doubling as Dibley's St Barnabus.
 The exterior location for David Horton's manor is in the village of Little Missenden, Buckinghamshire.

 The opening titles show aerial shots of the M40 motorway's Stokenchurch Gap, the Chiltern Hills of Oxfordshire and Buckinghamshire, and the village of Turville.